Mouad-Sidqi/UnityWorkshop/README.md

-Go to Scripts Folder through Assets->Scripts, Right click and create->"C# Script"
+Go to Scripts Folder through Assets->Scripts, Right click and create->"C# Script" and rename it PlayerM

 The script comes with two functions : Start and Update Functions.